Research and Partnerships

-We work in cooperation with our supply chain, as well as customers, academics and audit firms, to provide the use of our facilities and expertise in animal welfare auditing.
+Animal Welfare Education: We work in cooperation with our supply chain, as well as customers, academics and audit firms, to provide the use of our facilities and expertise in animal welfare auditing.
 This allows individuals outside of Tyson Foods to gain professional animal auditor certification through the Professional Animal Auditor Certification Organization (PAACO).

-We provide learning opportunities at our facilities for university undergraduate and graduate students studying animal science.
+We also provide learning opportunities at our facilities for university undergraduate and graduate students studying animal science.
 The use of our facilities provides them a place where they can evaluate welfare dynamics similar to those included in the North American Meat Institute recommended animal handling guidelines.

-Our facilities also serve as locations for a variety of supply chain and customer educational events focused on animal welfare policies and practices, where Tyson Foods and our partners have the renowned Dr. Temple Grandin as a training partner.
+Additionally, our facilities also serve as locations for a variety of supply chain and customer educational events focused on animal welfare policies and practices, where Tyson Foods and our partners have the renowned Dr. Temple Grandin as a training partner.